anttiharju/actions/find-changes/README.md

 Usage: either with merge queues or 'Require branches to be up to date before merging' branch protection.

+Runner type: one with python3.12 or newer (ubuntu-24.04)

 ## Why

 While GitHub Actions has the default `paths:` filter, I've yet find a way to do some of the following things with it: